OHDSI/Perseus/README.md

 ## Test user
 **Single-user**

-If you want to **skip multiuser mode** use user with these credential:
+If you want to **skip multi-user mode** use user with these credential:

 Email: `perseus@softwarecountry.com`